 Taganay National Park has some of the best infrastructure in Russia.
 The trails are well marked and kilometre markers can be found throughout the park.
 Moreover, the camping grounds are equipped with campfire sites, toilets, gazebos, and places for tents.
 The trails are open year-round, although we recommend first checking the on-site weather conditions in the National Park's social media group.

-The total area of the park is over 550 sq. km.
+The total area of the park is 568 sq. km.
 It spans 52 km from south to north.
 More than 90% of the park is covered with forest.